Table of Contents

 Image by Pedro Lastra via Flickr.

-The Painted Bunting is a colorful species of cardinal found in the southeastern United States, Mexico, and Central America.
-They often nest on the southern Atlantic Coast of Florida and winter in the northwestern Caribbean.
-Others nesting further west typically winter in Mexico and Central America.
-Its paint-like plumage is red, blue, yellow, green, and black.
-This species enjoys low shrub areas, riparian vegetation, and open forests.
+The Painted Bunting is found in the southeastern United States, Mexico, and Central America.
+It often nests on the southern Atlantic Coast of Florida and winters in the northwestern Caribbean.
+Others nest further west, who typically winter in Mexico and Central America.

 13. Crimson-Crested Woodpecker (Bright Red Head)